mtocchetto/vdldoc-maven-plugin/README.md

 Maven plugin designed for enable maven users to create javadocs based on taglibs xml files using the the class _"org.omnifaces.vdldoc.VdldocGenerator"_ provided by the Vdldoc project available at http://vdldoc.omnifaces.org

-It works declaring the plugin inside a pom.xml file and binding the execution at a lifecycle phase or running directly from the command line.
+It works declaring the plugin inside a pom.xml file and binding the execution at any lifecycle phase to execute the goal _generate_ or running directly from the command line.

 ## Command line help